 The Real Poop

 Look, up in the sky.
 Is it a bird?
 Is it a plane?
-Is it the superhero in the blue Spandex and the red cape?
+Is it copyright infringement?
 No, it's a Secret Service agent, pacing the roof while he scopes out good vantage points.
 What's he looking for?
-A nice spot for a hot date?
+A good spot to take a selfie?
 A launching point for his hang glider?

 Let's say you're hired as a Secret Service agent.
-We'll get to the qualifications part later.
-Right now, however, you're freshly appointed and off to your initial training.
+You're freshly appointed and off to your initial training.
 What can you expect?
-First, you're ferried off to the Georgia-based Federal Law Enforcement Training Center, where you complete the 10-week Criminal Investigator Training Program.
+First, you're ferried off to the Georgia-based Federal Law Enforcement Training Center, where you complete the ten-week Criminal Investigator Training Program (source).
 This course provides you with a good framework for the rest of your training.

-Now you get shlepped off to the 17-week Secret Service academy course near DC.
+Next you get schlepped off to the eighteen-week Secret Service academy course near D.C. (source).
 Now you're learning about the nitty-gritty of protective and investigative work.
-You'll get a nice mix of physical protective techniques, financial fraud detection, emergency medicine, and intelligence techniques...all wrapped up in one neat package.
-If you get bored in the classroom, you can work on your physical conditioning, water survival, and shooting skills.
+You'll get a nice mix of physical protective techniques, financial fraud detection, conditioning, emergency medicine, and intelligence techniques—all wrapped up in one neat package.

-Clearly, Secret Service agents' jobs aren't for slackers or workers content with a predictable 9-to-5 job.
+Clearly, Secret Service agents' jobs aren't for slackers or workers who are content with a predictable nine-to-five job.
 Agents must have an excellent work ethic, incredible attention to detail, and an almost annoying degree of persistence.
-They must also accept the fact that, in protective situations, they're the last line of defense between their protectees and people with evil, violent intentions.
-Ironically, it might be a Secret Service agent's desire for work that really drives him (or her) to take these risks.
+They must also accept the fact that in protective situations, they're the last line of defense between those they're protecting and people with evil, violent intentions.